tensorlakeai/indexify/README.md

 This starts the follwoing processes on your terminal -

 **Indexify Server**: Manages state of graphs, orchestrates functions, and stores and distributes function outputs.
+Endpoint - http://localhost:8900

 **Executor**: Runs python functions coordinates execution state of functions with server.